caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-01-azure-devops-part-2.md

 ---
 In [Part 1]({% post_url /azure-devops/2019-01-11-azure-devops-part-1 %}) we setup a new Azure DevOps account.
 The next thing we are going to need is a source control repo to store the ARM templates.

 A source control system, also called a version control system, allows developers to collaborate on code and track changes.
-It is an eseential tool when working in a team.
+It is an essential tool when working in a team.
 With Git, each developer has a copy of the source repository, including all branch and history information, on their dev machine.
 Each developer works directly with their own local repository.
 Changes are shared between repositories as a separate step.

 # Create a repo